You don’t plan on breaking your foot. No one wakes up and decides it’s a good day for a foot fracture. It’s an accident. It’s unplanned.

 I know what you’re thinking…it’s usually just a sprain.
 No sense wasting your time or money getting it checked out.
 But it is worthwhile.
 If you don’t treat a fracture it can shift and worsen.
 That will make the recovery more difficult.
 And if you ignore it altogether, it can lead to arthritis forming and you can have constant pain in that area.
 Forever.

 Not to mention that a sprain is serious too.
 It’s worth the simple x-ray to rule out the fracture.
+Come in for an immediate appointment and let's get you some piece of mind.

 Common Types of Foot Fractures